apache/flink-web/reviewing-prs.md

 * Does the contribution conceptually fit well into Flink?
 Is it too much of a special case such that it makes things more complicated for the common case, or bloats the abstractions / APIs?
 * Does the feature fit well into Flink's architecture?
 Will it scale and keep Flink flexible for the future, or will the feature restrict Flink in the future?
 * Is the feature a significant new addition (rather than an improvement to an existing part)?
 If yes, will the Flink community commit to maintaining this feature?
 * Does the feature produce added value for Flink users or developers?
-Or does it introduce risk of regression without adding relevant user or developer benefit?
+Or does it introduce the risk of regression without adding relevant user or developer benefit?
 * Could the contribution live in another repository, e.g., [Apache Bahir](https://bahir.apache.org) or another external repository?

 All of these questions should be answerable from the description/discussion in Jira and Pull Request, without looking at the code.